nishadnp/calculator/README.md

-# calculator v1
+# Calculator v1.1

 ## About

 A browser version of simple calculator with basic functions.

+## New in v1.1

+### Features / Improvements:

+- **Partial chaining operations:** Pressing an operator after an operation automatically uses the previous result for the next calculation.
+- **Decimal handling fixes:** Fixed issues with multiple decimal points per operand and operator entry immediately after a decimal.
+- **Keyboard support:** Use number keys, operators (+, -, *, /, %), dot (.), Enter (=), Backspace, and Shift+R (reset).

 ## Features

-- A display to print the user given operands, operators and result of operation, where pair of operands and operator in between are displayed simultaneosly.
+- A display that shows operands, the operator, and the result simultaneously.
 - Buttons include:
-   - Number buttons (0 - 9).
+   - Numbers (0 - 9).
-   - Operator buttons (+, -, ×, ÷, REM).
+   - Operators (+, -, ×, ÷, REM).
-   - Decimal dot button.
+   - Decimal dot (.).
-   - Reset button (AC) and backspace (⌫) button.
+   - Reset (AC) and backspace (⌫).
-   - Paranthesis buttons (currently disabled).
+   - Paranthesis (currently disabled).

-## How it works?

-- User need to provide pair of operands and operator in between by clicking appropriate buttons available.
-- Decimal-dot (.) only works once per operand.
+- Decimal dot works only once per operand.
-- Pressing equal-to (=) provides result of the operation.
-- Result of the operation is taken as next operand for further calculation, unless user enters a number on which calculator will be reset to 0.
+- Pressing = gives the result; the result can be used in further calculations.
-- Pressing AC manually resets the calculator.
+- Pressing a number after a result resets the calculator automatically.
+- Reset (AC) clears all.
-- Pressing backspace (⌫) removes a single digit or operator at a time, and calculator resets if all the characters are removed.
+- Backspace (⌫) removes a single digit or operator; clears display if empty.

 ## Note